theharmy/OverKeys/README.md

 Contributions are what make the open-source community such an amazing place to learn and collaborate.
 Any contributions to **OverKeys** are greatly appreciated.

 1. Fork the Project.
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`).
+2. Create your Feature Branch (`git checkout -b feat/amazing-feature`).
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`).
+3. Commit your Changes (`git commit -m 'feat: add some amazing feature'`).
-4. Push to the Branch (`git push origin feature/AmazingFeature`).
+4. Push to the Branch (`git push origin feat/amazing-feature`).
 5. Open a Pull Request.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>